nchithanh00/docs-chatting/README.md

 npm install
 ```

-Copy the .env.local.example file into a .env.local file and fill out the OpenAI API key field.
+Copy the .env.local.example file into a .env.local file and fill out the Replicate API key field.

 ## Development